Carpenters (album): "Superstar"

 Written by Bonnie Bramlett and Leon Russell, "Superstar" had been made popular by Rita Coolidge in 1970, but the Carpenters' version, released as a single in August 1971, became an international hit.
 In the liner notes for Gold: 35th Anniversary Edition, Richard writes that he saw Bette Midler singing the song on The Tonight Show Starring Johnny Carson, and felt that it would be a perfect fit for Karen's voice.
 Richard did have reservations about the lyrics, however, which he found a little too suggestive.
 After changing "I can hardly wait to sleep with you again" to "I can hardly wait to be with you again," he recorded Karen singing the song, reading the revised lyrics from a napkin.
 What wound up on the finished recording was the first time Karen had ever sung "Superstar".
 After only the first take, Richard claimed that her performance was "perfect" as it was, and did not need repeating.

 "One Love"

 The music of "One Love" was composed by Richard Carpenter, and the lyrics written by John Bettis, in the late 1960s, when both had jobs at Disneyland.
 It was originally called "Candy".
 On the television series Make Your Own Kind of Music, both Karen and Richard performed the song.
 Richard replaced the strings solo with a live piano solo for that performance.

 Richard Carpenter remixed the song by adding a heavier bassline and refining the vocals, and it was released on 2003's Carpenters Perform Carpenter.
 The song was also released as the B-side of "I Won't Last a Day Without You" in 1974.

 Track listing

-All lead vocals by Karen Carpenter except where noted.
+All lead vocals are by Karen Carpenter except where noted.